k8ieone/rugl/brainfuck/henlo/README.md

     * This is the more readable one

 ## How to run it
-Best option is to use something like [this]
+- Best option is to use something like [this]
+- Or write your own!

 [this]: https://github.com/davekch/b